Heads up... You're reading this book for free, with parts of this chapter shown beyond this point astext.

 Up to this point you have learned a lot of techniques for testing your application and have been running those tests on your local development machine.
 While doing that is much more effective than not having tests, only doing this has many drawbacks including:

-- Situations where the tests run on one developers machine but not another.
+- Situations where the tests run successfully on one developers machine but not another.

 - Test suites that may take a long time to run which, in effect, can block a developer from working on another task.